McKinley Mosley

 Interviewer: You sleep on the ground?

-McKinley: We slept on the ground until; we moved up to Seoul and when we got around Seoul uhh we slept in a bed we called it a cot small cots you know about that high (hand motion) off the ground, yeah.
+McKinley: And when we got around Seoul, uh, we slept in a bed.
+We called it a cot, small cots, you know about that high (hand motion) off the ground, yeah.

 Interviewer: Yeah.